josemramirez/onmmatex-es/README.md

 Email us at [mmatex@resend.dev](mailto:mmatex@resend.dev).

-Join our Discord community for support and discussions.
+Join our X community for support and discussions.